 Death is divided in two categories: Cardiac and non-cardiac.

 1. Cardiac death is defined as death due to any of the following: - Acute myocardial infarction. - Arrythmia or any conduction abnormality. - Cerebrovascular accident aft er hospital discharge or cerebrovascular accident suspected to be related to the index procedure. - Death due to procedure complication, including bleeding, vascular repair, transfusion reaction or by-pass surgery. - Any death in which cardiac cause cannot be excluded. - Cardiac perforation/pericardial tamponade.

 2. Non-cardiac death is defined as a death not due to any of the above.

-MACCE is defined as the composite of any cause of death, myocardial infarction (MI; both Q and non Q), cerebro-vascular accident (CVA) and any ischemia-driven revascularization of the target lesion (TLR).
+MACE is defined as the composite of cardiac death, myocardial infarction (MI; both Q and non Q), and any ischemia-driven revascularization of the target lesion (TLR).